 What’s the best food for Emperor Angelfish?

-It will be impossible to provide the same variety of diet in captivity like this fish gets in the wild.
+It will be impossible to provide the same variety of diet in captivity as this fish gets in the wild.
 But every effort and expense should be used to try and give them the best possible variety of foods.

 Feed them foods like Spirulina, marine algae, Dried Flake and Frozen meaty foods, brine shrimp, cockles, Krill, mussels, and other finely chopped meaty foods.

-Mine loved to be hand fed algae strips, I purchased mine from Amazon.
+Mine loved to be hand-fed algae strips, I purchased mine from Amazon.
 I have provided a quick link here.
 There is no better feeling than hand feeding an adult emperor angelfish.
-I used Ocean Nutrition Seaweed Strips from Chewy.com one of the largest aquatic online retailers.
+I used Ocean Nutrition Seaweed Strips from Chewy.com, one of the largest aquatic online retailers.

 You have a better chance of your fish accepting dried foods if you have raised your fish from Juvenile stage through to adulthood.
 Adding a fully grown male and then expecting them to eat dried foods straight away is a challenge.

 These fish have a huge appetite and may become aggressive when feeding and often bully other fish out of the way.
-So make sure all the other fish in your tank get adequate food also.
+So make sure all other fish in your tank get adequate food also.